 Dr. Jimenez has lead the SynBio lab at Surrey since 2014.
 His research is currently sponsored by BBSRC and the programme Horizon2020 of the European Union.
 He was appointed to Senior Lecturer in Synthetic Biology in 2018.

 The principles guiding engineering efforts in Synthetic Biology can be very well summarized by Richard Feynman's quote 'What I cannot create, I do not understand'.
 However, many times unexpected emergent behaviors arise in living cells and we can't just ignore them.
 This is particularly bad when trying to implement genetic circuits to carry out a specific function.

 The synbio lab at Surrey focuses on that problem.
-We are looking into the economics of cellular resources in bacteria; if we understand how cells decide to allocate their resources, we will be able to efficiently design genetic circuits capable of performing many different tasks.
+We are looking into the economics of cellular resources in bacteria; if we understand how cells decide to allocate their resources, we will be able to efficiently design genetic circuits and pathways capable of performing different tasks in an efficient way.
 We also try to take advantage of evolution using combinatorial approaches for tailored functions.
 We are interested in everything that evolves with special mention to ribozymes, bacteriophages and antibodies.

 - Prof. Stuart West (University of Oxford)

 - Jaime Gonzalez (email@example.com; Pseudomonas aeruginosa population dynamics)

 - Umar Abdulmutalib (firstname.lastname@example.org; PET plastic degradation)

 - Edeline D'Souza (firstname.lastname@example.org; Magnetic reception)